 Having all your super in one place can help you save on fees (as you'll only have one set of fees to pay).
 You'll also find it easier to keep track of your super and you'll have less paperwork to deal with.
 Find out more here.

-To consolidate your super, please read and complete the Request to transfer whole balance of super benefits form:
+To consolidate your super, please read and complete the Rollover initiation request to transfer whole balance of super benefits form:

 and send it to the Aon Master